garth/cerebral-module-ui-driver/README.md

 driver.registerSideEffect('formName', 'fieldName', function sideEffectFunction(field, value, state) {
   // field: contains all kinds of data about the field that has been changed
-  // value: is the current value of the change field
+  // value: is the new value of the changing field (the value in the state is updated
+  //        after the sideEffect has executed
   // state: is the cerebral state object provided to the syncronouse validateForm action,
   //        use this to apply any side effects to the central state });